 Our popular hairdressing salon hand towel is made from 100% carded cotton, terry towelling, ring-spun for a stronger yarn, Available in a beautifully rich, vat-dye colour of black.

 Size 45 x 75cm

 - All the above sizes and weights are approximate.

 - The colour in the picture on our site may not depict the actual colour of the product.

-Vat Dye - gives the fabric excellent colour fastness, meaning it should not loss its colour in hot washes or when in contact with bleach base products, however, if vat dyed linen is washed with optical brighteners, this chemical could fade the colour.
+Vat Dye - gives the fabric excellent colour fastness, meaning it should not lose its colour in hot washes or when in contact with bleach based products, however, if vat dyed linen is washed with optical brighteners, this chemical could fade the colour.

-Carded cotton is a mechanical process that disentangles, cleans and intermixes fibers to produce a continuous web suitable for subsequent processing, a process prior to combing, which removes any natural knots in the fiber, carded cotton can be stronger than combed cotton fibers.
+Carded cotton is a mechanical process that disentangles, cleans and intermixes fibres to produce a continuous web suitable for subsequent processing, a process prior to combing, which removes any natural knots in the fibre, carded cotton can be stronger than combed cotton fibres.

-ALWAYS wash new towels – New toweling products could have chemicals and debris remaining from the manufacturing processes.
-Towels are shipped tightly packed in compression packaging, and the compression could remove the feel and fluffiness of the toweling.
+ALWAYS wash new towels – New towelling products could have chemicals and debris remaining from the manufacturing processes.
+Towels are shipped tightly packed in compression packaging, and the compression could remove the feel and fluffiness of the towelling.
 Always wash new towels before their first use to create the absorbency required and to bounce back the pile from being packaged.

 Add vinegar to the wash cycle – A half to a full cup of vinegar to the occasional wash load is a great natural way to increase absorbency (by changing the water PH) and also removing the musty smell that damp towels tend to produce over time.
 Baking soda can also be helpful.